AlejandroChitivaC/AlejandroChitivaC/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Welcome+to+my+Github;Bienvenido+a+mi+Github)](https://git.io/typing-svg)

-I am  **System Engineer** and **Full Stack Developer**.
+I am a student of  **System Engineer** at **Universidad El Bosque** and **Full Stack Developer**.
 My daily work is based on the creation of applications for all types of devices, web pages, and different types of solutions that I can provide through my knowledge.
 In my free time I like to study, play video games, read technology articles, and participate in programming challenges.
 I love working in a team and collaborating on interesting projects.

+I am a **Passionate about Technology**

 ## Skills